 This was a really clever way for Jesus’ Jewish disciples to make sense of the murder of Jesus, and the destruction of the Temple, given that they continued to experience God’s ongoing presence amongst them.

 Really try to imagine being a devout Jew, maybe a zealous ex-Pharisee like Paul or perhaps an ex-priest writing the letter to the Hebrews.
-Someone for whom the Temple and animal sacrifice were a centuries old, unquestioned norm.
+Someone for whom the Temple and animal sacrifice were a centuries old, unquestioned pillars of your faith.
 Someone for whom the Jews were obviously the centre of the story of God and the world.
 Imagine when they meet someone who seems to them to be anointed- the Messiah – the hero who was promised to purify Israel and drive out the oppressors.
-They see God at work in him.
+Someone they see God at work in.